 And for the ancient world in which these chapters were originally written…

-The creation accounts of the ancient world attribute creation often to many different gods.
+The creation accounts of the ancient world often attribute creation to many different gods.
 Genesis attributes it to one God.
-Though it acknowledges that there are many supernatural beings like Cherubim and the sons of God who came and married the daughters of men and whoever was behind the voice of the serpent that deceived to Eve in the beginning, but there is just one creator of all things.
+It does acknowledge that there are many supernatural beings like Cherubim and the sons of God who came and married the daughters of men, and whoever was behind the voice of the serpent that deceived Eve in the beginning, but there is just one creator of all things.

-The flood accounts of ancient Mesopotamia have as the reason that the gods brought the flood on the world was because they were fed up with man’s overpopulation and noisiness on the earth.
-We just got to be too many and too loud that we were annoying them so they sent the flood.
-One man and his family survived because he happened to worship a particular god who did not support the decision of the other gods to send the flood.
-But Genesis says, no, God sent it because of man’s evil and rebellion against Him, and one man and his family were saved because out of all the people in the world only he was left who was trying to do the will of God in his life.
+The flood accounts of ancient Mesopotamia record the reason the gods brought the flood on the world was because they were fed up with man’s overpopulation and noisiness on the earth.
+So we just got to be too many and too loud to the point where we were annoying them so they sent the flood.
+In this account, one man and his family survived because he happened to worship a particular god who did not support the decision of the other gods to send the flood.
+But Genesis says no, God sent it because of man’s evil and rebellion against Him, and one man and his family were saved because out of all the people in the world only he was left who was trying to do the will of God in his life.

-But though in our country today we don’t share that particular misguided thinking of the ancient world, Genesis 1-11 are still very much for us, much more than I could bring out and explain in one sermon.
-So I just want to share with you what has stood about to me about our God as I’ve read these 11 chapters afresh a few times recently.
+Though in our country today we don’t share that particular misguided thinking of the ancient world, Genesis 1-11 are still very much for us, much more than I could bring out and explain in one article.
+I’ve read these 11 chapters afresh a few times recently and I just want to share with you what has stood out to me about our God.
 There are 2 eternal qualities of God’s nature that stand out to me all the way through these chapters reflected in His actions.
-Those 2 qualities are…
+These 2 qualities are…

 God’s incredible love for us and His intense hatred toward our sin

-But interesting He planted in the middle of the garden of Eden where man and woman lived this tree of the knowledge of good and evil, and He told them this tree is off limits and, “If you eat from it you will surely die.”
-Have you ever wondered, like I have, why did God put plant this tree in the garden and then command us not to eat from it?
-If He didn’t want us to eat from it, why put there in the first place?
-Couldn’t God have left this tree out, and in doing so allow us to continue to live forever in happiness?
+It’s interesting that He planted in the middle of the garden of Eden (where man and woman lived) this tree of the knowledge of good and evil, and He told them this tree was off limits and, “If you eat from it you will surely die”.
+Have you ever wondered (like I have) why God planted this tree in the garden and then commanded us not to eat from it?
+If He didn’t want us to eat from it, why put it there in the first place?
+Couldn’t God have left this tree out, and in doing so allowed us to continue to live forever in happiness?
 I can’t say with confidence that I know all of why God did that.
-But I think at least in part it had to do with His love for us and His desire for our love in return.
-Placing this tree in the Garden that was off limits gave us the opportunity to honor Him and show our love for Him by obedience and experience the joy of honoring and pleasing our Creator.
-But if we disobeyed, as God knew we would, it would give God the occasion demonstrate how much He loves us by taking our sin upon Himself, suffering for our sins, and offering us, if we repent, forgiveness and the eternal paradise kind of life with Him that we had lost.
+But I think at least in part, it had to do with His love for us and His desire for our genuine love in return.
+Placing this “off-limits” tree in the Garden gave us the opportunity to honor Him and show our love for Him by obedience and to experience the joy of honoring and pleasing our Creator.
+But if we disobeyed, as God knew we would, it would give God the occasion to demonstrate how much He loves us by taking our sin upon Himself, suffering for our sins, and offering us, if we repent, forgiveness and the ‘eternal paradise’ kind of life with Him that we had lost.
 God wants this relationship with us where He loves and blesses us and we choose to return His love, because a relationship like that would be to His greatest glory and our greatest joy.
-And so He gave us this choice.
-And continues to give every human being a choice.
-God didn’t just want a relationship like that with 2 people.
+So He gave us this choice.
+And He continues to give every human being a choice.
+God didn’t just want a relationship like that with two people.
 God wants a huge loving family.
-And so He gives every person a choice.
+So He gives every person a choice.

-In ch4 where the 2nd man, Cain, murders the 3rd man, Able, these 2 characteristics of God, His love and hatred of sin, stand out clearly again.
-God came to Cain when he was jealous and angry at his brother, and tried reason with him and warned him, “Cain, sin is crouching at the door, ready to pounce on you, but you have to master it.”
-And when he didn’t listen and killed his brother, God said, “The voice of your brother’s blood is crying out to Me from the ground.”
+In chapter 4 (where the 2nd man, Cain, murders the 3rd man, Able), these two characteristics of God stand out clearly again, His love and hatred of sin.
+God came to Cain when he was jealous and angry at his brother, and tried to reason with him, warning “Cain, sin is crouching at the door, ready to pounce on you, but you have to master it”.
+And when he didn’t listen and killed his brother, God said, “The voice of your brother’s blood is crying out to Me from the ground”.
 That’s what sin does to God.
 It’s like it screams in God’s ears until it’s justly dealt with.
-But even though Cain’s sin was screaming in God’s hears, incredibly God still loved Cain and He didn’t deal with him there as he deserved.
+But even though Cain’s sin was screaming in God’s ears, incredibly, God still loved Cain and He didn’t deal with him there as he deserved.
 Cain deserved to be wiped off of God’s earth.
 But God let him live.
 He disciplined him.
-He forbid the ground to cooperate with his farming efforts anymore, so he had to be a vagrant and a wanderer on the earth.
-But not near what he deserved.
-And because Cain fears that others will not be so merciful to him and will want avenge Able, God issues this law to protect him that if anyone kills Cain, vengeance will be taken on him sevenfold.
-And God appoints some sign, I have no idea what, something I guess to ward off anyone who might want to kill him.
+He forbade the ground to cooperate with his farming efforts anymore, he had to be a vagrant and a wanderer on the earth.
+But that’s not near what he deserved.
+And because Cain feared that others would not be so merciful to him and want to avenge Able, God issued a law to protect him that if anyone killed Cain, vengeance would be taken on him sevenfold.
+And God appointed some sign, I have no idea what, something I guess to ward off anyone who might want to kill him.

-God was also preaching and warning people through the Noah.
-II Peter 2:5 calls Noah “a preacher of righteousness.”
-And certainly the building of an enormous ark inland away from any sea without any means to transport it to the sea that took Noah 100 years to build did not go unnoticed by the ancient world and should have been a convincing warning to people.
+God was also preaching and warning people through Noah.
+II Peter 2:5 calls Noah “a preacher of righteousness”.
+And certainly the building of an enormous ark inland, away from any sea, without any means to transport it to the sea, that took Noah 100 years to build, did not go unnoticed by the ancient world and should have been a convincing warning to people.

 God made some changes after the flood.
 One change was that He greatly reduced our life spans.
 Why?
 I think because when we were living almost 1000 years we tended be much more concerned about our comfort and enjoyment on this earth than we were about obeying God.
 But when we know we’re not going to be here very long we tend to be much more concerned about our spiritual condition and relationship with God.
-And another change God made after the flood to prevent so much violence on the earth as there was, was He called for capital punishment to be dealt out on those who commit murder.
-Genesis 9:6, “Whoever sheds man’s blood, By man his blood shall be shed…” You remember God didn’t permit anybody to kill Cain when he’d killed Abel.
-And a descendant of Cain, Lamech said, “I have killed a man for wounding me; and a boy for striking me; If Cain is avenged sevenfold, then Lamech seventy-sevenfold.”
-Capital punishment was not permitted before.
-But the earth became full violence.
+And another change God made after the flood to prevent so much violence on the earth was to call for capital punishment to be dealt out on those who commit murder.
+Genesis 9:6, “Whoever sheds man’s blood, By man his blood shall be shed.”.
+You remember God didn’t permit anybody to kill Cain when he’d killed Abel.
+And a descendant of Cain, Lamech said, “I have killed a man for wounding me; and a boy for striking me; If Cain is avenged sevenfold, then Lamech seventy-sevenfold”.
+Capital punishment was not permitted before, but the earth became full of violence.
 So now God institutes the death penalty to restrain violence.